Adult Education and Offerings

 What does it mean to ‘turn the other cheek?’
 Is it actually a good idea to “forgive 7 times 70?”
 Or “forgive and forget?”
 What about restorative justice?
 Or judgement?
 Join people from around the country, as well as the congregation, for an in-depth look at what the Bible says about this challenging topic—and explore your own questions, too.
 All welcome to join in this in-depth study (via Zoom) Info/register at Here!
 All welcome!

-Pretty Good Guys - "What Are Biblical Values?"
+Pretty Good Guys - Take a summer break!

 Women's Study Group